backstrap/backstrap/README.md

 #### Collection

 $$.Collection extends Backbone.Collection and adds an autoRefresh option.
-If autoRefresh is on, the Backstrap dispatcher will call collection.fetch() on a regular basis to refresh the model data from the server.
+If autoRefresh is true, the Backstrap dispatcher will call collection.fetch() on a regular basis to refresh the model data from the server.
 The interval is tunable (see [dispatcher](#dispatcher)), and can be configured to slow down over time.